 How To Look After Your Driveway

 Your driveway is the first thing that people see when arriving at your property, or even if they’re just walking past.
 At Ultimate Landscapes, we feel that the exterior of your home is just as important as the interior.
-Whether you’re thinking of getting a new driveway installed ready for summer 2018 and want to keep it looking as good as new, or whether you just want to know how best to maintain your current driveway, take a look at the following steps to see what we’d recommend.
+Whether you’re thinking of getting a new driveway installed ready for the summer and want to keep it looking as good as new or whether you just want to know how best to maintain your current driveway, take a look at the following steps to see what we’d recommend.

 Cleaning Your Driveway

 The material that your driveway is made from will depend on the best way to clean it.
 However, unless your driveway is made from gravel or other loose materials, we’d recommend starting by sweeping and debris off of your driveway.
 Gravel driveways also need the leaves, sticks and other debris removing from the surface, but we’d suggest doing this by hand rather than with a brush.
 Using a brush will only end up moving all of the gravel around, leaving you with gaps in your driveway.

 Once you have cleared your driveway, you can begin to look into cleaning products that are recommended for your type of driveway.
 Cleaning solutions can help to remove any tyre or oil marks on the ground, whilst also washing away any other dirt that may have settled.